contourpy/contourpy/docs/api/contourpy/ContourGenerator.md

    .. property:: default_fill_type
       :classmethod:

-      Return the default `FillType` used by this algorithm.
+      Return the default :class:`~.FillType` used by this algorithm.

    .. property:: default_line_type
       :classmethod:

-      Return the default `LineType` used by this algorithm.
+      Return the default :class:`~.LineType` used by this algorithm.

 .. autoclass:: Mpl2005ContourGenerator
    :show-inheritance: